Tips for a great entry

 ⬤ Look at famous, historical speeches from politicians and political figures from around the world.

-write your speech
+Write your speech

 ⬤ While you may have lots to talk about on your chosen topic, aim to have a strong focus.
 Try to narrow your entry down to one topic, moment, issue, or aspect of your life or community.
+As a member of parliament, consider the change you want made that will benefit all of Australia.

 ⬤ You don’t need to tell us everything, think instead about what the most important or interesting aspect is you want to share.

-⬤ Your speech should be no longer than 300 words, or approximately 90 seconds when given verbally.
+⬤ Your speech should be no longer than 500 words, or approximately 3 minutes when given verbally.

 ⬤ After you have written a draft, read it out loud to see how it sounds.
+Think about parts you want to emphasise with pauses, tone or volume.

 ⬤ Refine your key points and stay on theme.
 You can even use repetition to drive home the message if you wish.